We Help You Sell Your Structured Settlement For The Cash You Deserve!

-Before shopping around and talking to different structured settlement companies, there are many factors you must consider, and these factors can be a huge difference between getting a solid payout and one that you may regret for years to come.
+Before you start shopping around and talking to different structured settlement companies, there are many factors you must consider.
+These factors can be a massive difference between getting yourself a substantial payout and one that you may regret for years to come.
 The last thing you want is to get a fraction of your settlement and get ripped off.
 No one wants that.
-If you don’t have a clear understanding of what you need, you may be talked into something completely different when you contact a structured settlement company.
+If you don’t have a complete and definite understanding of what you need financially, you may be talked into something completely different when you contact a structured settlement company.
 That would not be a good thing for you or your family.
-Consider the following:

 How much do you rely on your monthly payments to pay your monthly bills?
 If the amount is “extra” for you, then you are in good shape.
-If you use the amount to pay your mortgage or rent and without your monthly payment you would be “underwater,” it is time to walk away from the thought of selling your structured settlement.
+If you use the monthly amount to pay your mortgage or rent and without your monthly payment you would be “underwater,” it is time to walk away from the thought of selling your structured settlement.
 We don’t want to see you in a worse situation than you find yourself in right now.
 Selling should always improve your situation, never make it worse.

-- Is the company you are going to sell structured settlement to a good company?
+Important Question: Is the company you are going to sell structured settlement to a good company?
 Don’t just trust the rating from the BBB (Better Business Bureau) as DateLine (http://abcnews.go.com/Blotter/business-bureau-best-ratings-money-buy/story?id=12123843) did a segment proving the BBB allows a company to “buy” a high score.
 Although the BBB rating should not be ignored, it falls into the "trust but verify" approach.
 This is why Structured Settlement Watch was created.
 We watch these companies for you and tell you the good and the bad from each company.
 There are many factors we rate with our formulas so you can make the right choice and not spend so much time on research.

 Important Question: Do you need to sell your entire structured settlement?
 Some companies do not state you have this option.
 If you know the amount of cash you need right now to get out of the financial hole you find yourself in, you can sell just that amount and keep the rest.
 Never, we repeat, never give in to high-pressure sales tactics.
 If you are ever placed in a situation where you feel you are under high pressure, do not say anything, simply hang up the phone.
 There are plenty of companies, and you can hang up and call the next one.
 Be smart and be true to yourself and to your family.

 Pre-settlement funding is often used to cover court costs and attorney fees and is obtained by selling a portion of your settlement before your case is complete.
 Peachtree also has a quick funding turnaround time of 1-3 business days.
 Peachtree also works directly with your attorney, so that you do not have the added stress of legal paperwork from the sale of your future payments.

 Structured Settlement Funding is obtained through the sale of some or all settlement payments.
-Peachtree does not use an individual’s credit score during the settlement evaluation process because it is not a loan but sale of future payments.
-Peachtree uses factors such as payment timing, the length of your settlement period, and the total value to determine its purchase worth.
+Peachtree does not use an individual’s credit score during the settlement evaluation process because it is not a loan but a purchase of future payments.
+Peachtree uses factors such as payment timing, the length of your settlement period, and the total value to determine its investment worth.
 They also utilize the same representative to handle your structured settlement process from start to finish.